JBernecker/Feed-me/README.md

 2- Conecte a alimentação do sensor (3v3) ao pino 3.3V do ESP32

-3- Conecte o GND do sensorao GND do ESP32
+3- Conecte o GND do sensor ao GND do ESP32

 # Uso